petr-volkov/ling-lab-guidelines/Guidelines/bioinformatics_guideline.md

 ### General ###

-- Always use Makefile to put pipelines together.
+- Always use Snakefile to put pipelines together.
 It should be possible to recalcuate the whole project using the single makefile command.
 [Read more](http://www.bioinformaticszen.com/post/functional/)
-- Always use git.
+- Al edits to the code should be commited to a git repository.
+Keep the commits small and simple.
-- All operations should be only executed on condor using 'csubmit.sh'.
-(TODO) this won't work with makefile.
-I'm writing a new script that will take care of this.
+- All operations should be executed on condor using 'csubmit.sh', unless there is a good reason not to do so.
 - All files should use LF endings.
 Set up your IDE accordingly.
 - All raw data should be softlinked from Raw_Data_Archive
 - No part of the analysis should be conducted in the R enterperer line or os command line (shell scripts are of course fine)